sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 ## Supporting ECH without DoH

 All of the above only applies if DoH is being used.

+There should be a use-case for this - if a system stub resolver supports DoT or DoH, then, considering only ECH and the network threat model, it would make sense for curl to support ECH without curl itself using DoH.
+The author for example uses a combination of stubby+unbound as the system resolver listening on localhost:53, so would fit this use-case.
+That said, it's very unclear if this is a niche that's worth trying to address.
+(The author is just as happy to let curl use DoH to talk to the same public recursives that stubby might use:-) But assuming this is a use-case we'd like to support...

 If DoH is not being used, it's not clear at this time how to provide support for ECH.
 One option would seem to be to extend the ``c-ares`` library to support HTTPS RRs, but in that case it's not now clear whether such changes would be attractive to the ``c-ares`` maintainers, nor whether the "tag=value" extensibility inherent in the HTTPS/SVCB specification is a good match for the ``c-ares`` approach of defining structures specific to decoded answers for each supported RRtype.
 We're also not sure how many downstream curl deployments actually make use of the ``c-ares`` library, which would affect the utility of such changes.
 Another option might be to consider using some other generic DNS library (such as the getdnsapi) that does support HTTPS RRs, but it's unclear if such a library could be used by all or almost all curl builds and downstream releases of curl.

 ## 2021 Version